aimankhan789/movie-sentiment-analysis/README.md

 # Movie Sentiment Analysis
+# IMDB Movie Review Sentiment Analysis

 ## Project Description

-This project is an intermediate Natural Language Processing (NLP) project for movie review sentiment analysis.
-The objective is to classify movie reviews as Positive or Negative using text preprocessing, TF-IDF vectorization, and machine learning algorithms.

-This project represents an escalation from basic spam classification to a more challenging real-world NLP text classification problem.
+This is an intermediate-level Natural Language Processing (NLP) project focused on sentiment analysis of movie reviews.
+It represents an escalation from basic spam classification to a more challenging real-world NLP task involving contextual language, sentiment, and negation.

+The project classifies IMDB movie reviews as either **Positive** or **Negative** using text preprocessing, TF-IDF feature extraction, and multiple classical machine learning algorithms

 ## Objective